webis-de/archive-query-log/tira-tutorial/README.md

 # Running experiments on the Archive Query Log with TIRA

-The [Archive Query Log](..) is a comprehensive query log collected at the Internet Archive over the last 25 years.
+The [Archive Query Log](..)
+(AQL) is a comprehensive query log collected at the Internet Archive over the last 25 years.
 This version includes 357 million queries, 306 million search result pages, and 2.6 billion search results across 550 search providers.
 [TIRA](https://tira.io) allows to run arbitrary software on this dataset in a privacy preserving way: the results of executed software is blinded until they reviewed (both the output, and the software) to ensure that no sensitive data is leaked.
 In this tutorial, you'll learn how to develop a Docker image that can be executed in TIRA to run your experiment or evaluation.

 ## Installation